SBUX INVESTOR ALERT: Robbins Geller Rudman & Dowd LLP Announces That Starbucks Corporation Investors With Substantial Losses Have Opportunity To Lead ...

-(MENAFN- GlobeNewsWire - Nasdaq) SAN DIEGO, Aug.
-29, 2024 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Starbucks Corporation (NASDAQ: SBUX) securities between November 2, 2023 and April 30, 2024, inclusive (the“Class Period”), have until October 28, 2024 to seek appointment as lead plaintiff of the Starbucks class action lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) SAN DIEGO, Sept.
+03, 2024 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Starbucks Corporation (NASDAQ: SBUX) securities between November 2, 2023 and April 30, 2024, both dates inclusive (the“Class Period”), have until October 28, 2024 to seek appointment as lead plaintiff of the Starbucks class action lawsuit.
 Captioned Garbaccio v.
 Starbucks Corporation, No. 24-cv-01362 (W.D.
 Wash.), the Starbucks class action lawsuit charges Starbucks and certain of Starbucks' top executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Starbucks class action lawsuit, please provide your information here: